 You're now signed up.
 Great deals will soon be delivered to your inbox.

 British Airways operates direct flights to Las Vegas from London Heathrow (LHR), as do American Airlines, Finnair and Iberia.

-British Airways, Delta and Virgin Atlantic also have Las Vegas flights taking off from Gatwick (LGW).
+British Airways, Delta, Virgin Atlantic and Norwegian Air also have Las Vegas flights taking off from London Gatwick (LGW).

 Virgin Atlantic and Thomas Cook Airlines operate direct 2017 flights to Las Vegas from Manchester (MAN).

 Compare online and you’ll find cheap flights to Las Vegas, but, as with all plane fares, prices rise close to the departure date.